 - Organizational Skills: As a tax examiner, you will have to deal with multiple returns at the same time.
-It is imperative that you stay organized.
+You must stay organized.

 - Interpersonal Skills: You will have to remain calm but firm when communicating with people who are upset with you.

 Here are some requirements employers listed in actual job announcements on Indeed.com: